swayamterode/Codes/Languages/C++/Concepts/Linked_Lists/Readme.md

 > }
 > ```

+- Why do we use & (reference)?

+> Because we do not want to make copy of the orignal data

-Let's implement the full code:
+**Let's implement the full code** :

 ```cpp
 #include <bits/stdc++.h>